An Investigation of Memes, Meaning, and Linguistic Competence Online and IRL

 • Our notes are in the comments of this deck, so make sure to read them for more context!

-• We’re Jenny, a cultural intelligence strategist, writer, and Very Online™ person, currently at Nonfiction Research in New York City; and Anastasia, a PhD-trained cultural strategist and brand consultant
+• We’re Jenny, a cultural intelligence strategist, writer, and Very Online™ person, currently at Nonfiction Research in New York City (you may know me from What We Owe to Each Other and the Practical Value of Empathy, my exploration of moral obligation and pandemic culture using the sitcom The Good Place); and Anastasia, a PhD-trained cultural strategist and brand consultant

 For more on linguistic competence in meme construction and interpretation, and the practice of memeing responsibly, watch our talk at Digital Void’s “The Meme in the Moment” Festival, “Please Meme Responsibly: Language, Memes, and Meaning” 🐸

 The internet is a weird and wonderful place, and now more than ever, we rely on it as an anchoring presence in our lives; everyone and everything is on it, and its utility is inescapable.

 Now, we’re left to examine our digital legacy and speculate about where we go from here—how we have shaped the internet and how it has shaped us.

 In this deck we’ll explore where internet memes come from and their effects on language and communication: how ideas form, how they spread, and why they go viral.

 • “The 50 Greatest Moments in Internet History” (Esquire)